mateo19182/fieldNormalizer/README.md

 6. **File Relevance Determination**: Files that don't contain relevant data are automatically skipped
 7. **Single Mapping Filtering**: Files with only one mapping are automatically ignored to ensure data quality

-This architecture allows Field Normalizer to handle data files of virtually any size with a fixed memory footprint while providing smart data processing capabilities.
+This architecture allows Ultimate Parser to handle data files of virtually any size with a fixed memory footprint while providing smart data processing capabilities.

 ## Contributing